 Right from your WordPress dashboard, you can install the plugin and start building the store.
 Go to your dashboard and click Add New from Plugins (as seen below).

 Write WooCommerce in the search box and you can see the plugin appears on top.
-Click Install Now button and it will start getting installed.
+Click the Install Now button and it will start getting installed.

 The plugin needs a few moments to install.
 After that, there will appear a new button called Activate.
 Click this button to start its action.

 Now, WooCommerce is successfully installed on your website.
 But wait, there are other settings to fill out with the right information.
-As you know WooCommerce is full with tons of captivating features you should try to utilize all the power completely.
+As you know WooCommerce is full of tons of captivating features you should try to utilize all the power completely.

-Step 2: Begin the Store Setup
+Step 2: Begin the store setup

 Right after installing the plugin, a setup wizard will appear, and you have to walk through all the steps one by one.
 Bear in mind that it’s not mandatory.
 You can always change things from WooCommerce>Settings at the left sidebar of your WP dashboard.